Florida garden with colorful tropical plants and flowers

 Composting at Home

 Turn kitchen and garden waste into black gold.
-Composting is the single best thing you can do for your Florida garden.
+The single best thing you can do for your Florida garden.

 • Balance greens (nitrogen) with browns (carbon)